HopopOps/k8s-ldap-auth/README.md

    --search-scope SCOPE           The SCOPE of the search.
 Can take to values base object: 'base', single level: 'single' or whole subtree: 'sub'. (default: "sub") [$LDAP_USER_SEARCHSCOPE]
-   --private-key-file PATH        The PATH to the private key file [$PRIVATE_KEY_FILE] --public-key-file PATH         The PATH to the public key file [$PUBLIC_KEY_FILE] --help, -h                     show help (default: false)
+   --private-key-file PATH        The PATH to the private key file [$PRIVATE_KEY_FILE] --public-key-file PATH         The PATH to the public key file [$PUBLIC_KEY_FILE] --token-ttl TTL                The TTL for newly generated tokens, in seconds (default: 43200) [$TTL] --help, -h                     show help (default: false)
 ```